 - 2 Tbsp caster sugar (super-fine sugar)

-- Icing sugar (confectioner’s sugar) for dusting
+- Optional: Icing sugar (confectioner’s sugar) for dustingor caramel sauce for drizzling

-- Extra ginger syrup to drizzle over
+- Extra ginger syrup to brush over the pears

-- Cream, ice-cream, or Crème Anglaise, to serve
+- Cream or ice cream to serve

 - For the pastry: Combine the flour, sugar, and salt in a food processor (or if mixing by hand, in a medium bowl).
 Cut the butter into 1/2-inch cubes and add them to the flour.
 Use pulse or low speed until the butter and flour just starts to combine evenly, though quite coarsely – it won’t take long.
 Run a spatula along the bottom of the bowl to loosen anything stuck to the bowl.
 (If mixing by hand, mix with a pastry cutter or two forks until the butter is mixed into the flour as above).